grasslandnetwork/cliptions/tasks/prd-state-driven-round-engine.md

 ## 2. Goals

 -   **Goal 1: Semi-Autonomous Operation:** Create an application that can orchestrate the steps of a round, prompting the validator for action and informing the miner of the current status.
 -   **Goal 2: Improve Reliability:** Centralize state management in a robust Rust application, reducing the potential for manual error.
 -   **Goal 3: Establish a Clear State Machine:** Implement a well-defined round lifecycle using the Rust typestate pattern to ensure correctness at compile time.
 -   **Goal 4: Future-Proof Architecture:** Lay the groundwork for a fully autonomous system by establishing a clear client-server architecture with a dedicated persistence layer.
+-   **Goal 5: Create an Easy-to-Use Distribution:** Package the application so that non-technical users (miners) can easily download and run it without needing to compile from source.

 ## 3. User Stories

 -   **As a Validator,** I want the application to read the current round state from the database and prompt me to execute the next step, so that I can manage the game lifecycle efficiently and without errors.
 -   **As a Miner,** I want the application to connect to Twitter, show me the live status of the active round based on the Validator's tweets, and help me craft my submission, so that I can participate in the game easily.

 ## 4. Functional Requirements